Wednesday 6 July -

 Lovely flowers, increasing cloud, and final views of a

 The guide book recommended torches, but we found a switch and operated the electric lights.

 We were quite tired when the hut appeared out of the mist all of a sudden at 4:45 pm.

 At the hut, Dave E and others lost their hats - hidden by a small boy.
-Uno was introduced, with some difficulty, as this group found it a bit hard (but not as hard as Scrabble, tried later).
-Anyway, we had a pleasant evening, with wine, an average meal, and good dormitory accommodation - as the hut wasn't full we had a room for 6 for David and Sue, and a room for 8 for the rest of us.
+Uno was introduced and we had a pleasant evening, with wine, an average meal, and good dormitory accommodation - as the hut wasn't full we had a room for 6 for David and Sue, and a room for 8 for the rest of us.